 Having now established the interactional timing characteristics of the “high” turn-taking clips, we looked for similarly temporally-contingent 1-minute sections of interaction in the random samples in order to estimate the number of high interactivity minutes in the whole day.
 To do this, we scanned each 60-second window (e.g., 0–60 sec, 1–61 sec, etc.) of each random clip and recorded the observed turn-transition rate.
 We then compared the resulting 1-minute transition rates to those typical for the high turn taking sample.

 Only 6 of the 10 children showed at least one minute of their random sample that equalled or exceeded the average contingent transition rate (12.89 transitions/min), and 7 of the 10 children showed at least one minute equalling or exceeding their own average turn transition rate from their turn-taking sample.
 Across the 6 children who did show turn-taking “peaks” in their random data, peak periods were relatively long, at an average of 88.95 seconds (median = 90.67 seconds; range = 71–103 seconds).
-Assuming approximately 14 waking hours (Hart & Risley, 1995), we therefore very roughly estimate that the Tseltal child spends an average of 116.85 minutes (1.95 hours) in high turn-taking, dyadic interaction during their day. , however, the range in the quantity of high turn-taking interaction varies enormously across children, starting at just a few minutes per day and topping out at more than 489.69 minutes (8.16 hours) in our sample.
+Assuming approximately 14 waking hours (Hart & Risley, 1995), we therefore very roughly estimate that the average Tseltal under 3;0 child spends an average of 116.85 minutes (1.95 hours) in high turn-taking, dyadic interaction during their day.
+Crucially, however, the range in the quantity of high turn-taking interaction varies enormously across children, starting at just a few minutes per day and topping out at more than 489.69 minutes (8.16 hours) in our 10-child sample.
 Much more data, particularly from other Tseltal children in this age range, is required to get a stable estimate of peak minutes in the day.

 Vocal maturity

-Tseltal children’s vocalizations appear to follow the normative benchmarks for productive speech development, as typically characterized by the onset of new production features.
-Decades of research in post-industrial, typically Western populations has shown that, typically, children begin producing non-canonical babbles around 0;2, with canonical babbling appearing sometime around 0;7, first words around 1;0, first multi-word utterances appearing just after 1;6 (Frank et al., in preparation; P. K. Kuhl, 2004; Pine & Lieven, 1993; Slobin, 1970; Tomasello & Brooks, 1999; Warlaumont, Richards, Gilkerson, & Oller, 2014).
+Tseltal children’s vocalizations appear to follow the normative benchmarks for productive speech development, as it is typically characterized by the onset of new production features.
+Decades of research in post-industrial, typically Western populations has shown that, typically, children begin producing non-canonical babbles around 0;2, with canonical babbling appearing sometime around 0;7, first words around 1;0, and first multi-word utterances appearing just after 1;6 (Frank et al., in preparation; P. K. Kuhl, 2004; Pine & Lieven, 1993; Slobin, 1970; Tomasello & Brooks, 1999; Warlaumont, Richards, Gilkerson, & Oller, 2014).
 These benchmarks are mirrored in the Tseltal children’s vocalizations, which are summarized in Figure 9 based on all annotated vocalizations from the random, turn-taking, and high vocal activity samples (N = 4725 vocalizations).
 There is a decline in the use of non-canonical babble and an accompanying increase in the use of canonical babble from 0;6 to 1;0.
 Recognizable words are observed for every child from age 11;0 and older.
 Multi-word utterances appear in all recordings at 1;2 and later, making up 45% of the oldest child’s (3;0) vocalizations.